powdahound/powdahound.com/ski-log.md

 1. March 17 - Whitewater - Still great snow.
 Hiked 3 laps in Upper Powder Keg.
 Mike cut his chin open jumping a big cliff up there.
 1. March 28 - Park City - Mid-50s with great corn. ([Strava](https://app.strava.com/activities/275488534))
 1. March 29 - Park City - Great spring day.
 Did 26 runs and the legs feel strong.
 Time for AK! ([Strava](https://app.strava.com/activities/276155861))
+1. April 4 - Haines, AK - 8 hours of bluebird, great snow, and amazing terrain.
+Some snow instability let us see a few big slide paths. <a href="http://instagram.com/p/1E2CddkA-q/" class="socicon instagram"></a>
+1. April 5 - Haines, AK - Late start but more great snow and light.
+Had a big crash on my last run but no injuries.
+Still lots to learn about navigating this sort of terrain. <a href="http://instagram.com/p/1HqrhqkA-L/" class="socicon instagram"></a>

 # 2013 - 2014
 1. December 13 - Squaw - Yep, it's early in the season.